UmaRathore/azlabs/AZ-104-NOTES.md

 - Azure Front Door is a modern cloud Content Delivery Network (CDN) service that provides high performance, scalability, and secure access to your applications and content globally.
 It combines features of a CDN, global load balancing, dynamic site acceleration, and web application firewall (WAF) into a single, integrated service.
 - Azure access restrictions allow you to control inbound traffic to your Azure resources, such as App Services and Storage Accounts, by specifying which networks, IP addresses, or service tags can access them
 - Azure Bastion offers a range of benefits for secure remote access, including SSL encryption, no public IP requirement for VMs, web-based access, MFA support, and seamless AAD integration
+- Comprehensive and recommended way to integrate Azure WAF with App Service is through Azure Application Gateway.
 ```
 ### Load Balancer
 ```